KTH/devops-course/contributions/essay/kallem-manande/README.md

 GitHub: [Måns](https://github.com/mansand1)

 ## Proposal
-An essay describing in short the how modern DevOps pipelines work and the important revolutions leading to where we are today.
+An essay describing in short how modern DevOps pipelines work and the important revolutions leading to where we are today.

 An idea for sections: